NM6642/CI-CD-Pipeline-with-GitHub-Actions/README.md

 Build and run the Docker image locally.

+### 5. Set Up GitHub Actions for CI/CD
+1. Create a repository on GitHub and push your project code there.
+2. Set up GitHub Actions:
+   - Create a `.github/workflows` folder and add a workflow file (`ci-cd.yml`).
+   - Define a CI/CD pipeline that triggers on `push` events to the `main` branch.
+   - The workflow installs dependencies, builds the Docker image, and optionally pushes it to DockerHub.

 ## How the CI/CD Pipeline Works

 The CI/CD pipeline is defined using **GitHub Actions** in the `.github/workflows/ci-cd.yml` file.
 Here’s what happens: